onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Do I care about staying around?
 Of course, but ultimately - not really… my highest priority is something else - my ultimate concern - martyrdom is a hell of an accelerator and I am an accelerationist

 Hell is hurting the thing you love the most without even realizing it - imagine hurting god and truth in your misguided pursuit of truth
-I hate islam out of love of muslims - they want to be good but they’ve been swindled/deceived Hell is hurting god & truth while serving truth
+    everyone wants to be good but they can be swindled/deceived Hell is hurting god & truth while serving truth
 Truth, goodness & beauty
 Billions are in hell on earth right now - I hate their ideology because I love them I believe they can and must change their beliefs
-I hate bad ideologies out of love for their victims/hosts, and also out of love of everyone else, because all of humanity is less when parts of it are less - worse versions than what they could be
+I hate bad ideologies out of love for their victims (hosts) and (in turn) their victims ad infinitum
+    everyone else, because all of humanity is less when parts of it are less - worse versions than what they could be

 we need a non-muslim brotherhood